Artists are invited to submit works for exhibition alongside members of the Royal Society of British Artists at their Annual Exhibition 2019.

 - Submission fee: £18 per work (or £12 per work for artists aged 35 or under), which includes Free Admission to the exhibition (normally £4).

-- Maximum of six works submitted, three of which can be original framed prints.
+- Maximum of six works submitted.

 - Maximum of four works selected.